Preposition – “Into”

 Where did the hikers venture?
 Into the forest.

-In each of these examples, into indicates movement or direction toward the interior or a specific location within another object or place.
+In each of these examples, into indicates movement or direction towards the interior or a specific location within another object or place.

-The preposition into can have various meanings and uses beyond indicating direction toward the inside of something.
+The preposition into can have various meanings and uses beyond indicating direction towards the inside of something.

 Change of State or Transformation: